paperless-ngx/paperless-ngx/CONTRIBUTING.md

 ## Python

-Paperless supports python 3.9 - 3.11.
+Paperless supports python 3.9 - 3.11 at this time.
 We format Python code with [ruff](https://docs.astral.sh/ruff/formatter/).

 ## Branches